“Whip ’er good, Billy.”

 Caroline: Caroline stands, and towers over the seated man for just a moment.
 The black dress falls away.

 GM: ‘Billy’ arrives.
-He’s another skinhead, built like a haystack, and so covered in tattoos and metal studs and piercings that Caroline almost thinks he’s full clothed, when he’s merely wearing a pair of cargo pants and black combat boots.
+He’s another skinhead, built like a haystack.
+He’s so covered in tattoos and metal studs and piercings that Caroline almost thinks he’s fully clothed.
+But he’s only wearing a pair of cargo pants and black combat boots.
 He carries a plastic tarp that he unfurls at the far end of the wall.

 “Git over there,” McGinn states, jabbing towards the spot with another cigar.